carbon-language/carbon-lang/llvm/docs/LangRef.rst

 precise signed arithmetic are not an *in bounds* address of that allocated object.
 The *in bounds* addresses for an allocated object are all the addresses that point into the object, plus the address one byte past the end.
+The only *in bounds* address for a null pointer in the default address-space is the null pointer itself.
 In cases where the base is a vector of pointers the ``inbounds`` keyword applies to each of the computations element-wise.

 If the ``inbounds`` keyword is not present, the offsets are added to the base address with silently-wrapping two's complement arithmetic.
 If the